pyromage/dll_example/readme.md

 Example of building a double linked list

-This implementation is in Go and uses a Generics to work with many types.
-The nodes maintain a double linked list with ordering constraint most recently used to least recently inserted from head to tail.
+This implementation is in Go and uses Generics to work with many types.
+The nodes maintain a double linked list with ordering constraint most to least recently inserted starting from head and going to tail.
 The list can set to enforce a maximum number of nodes or unbounded.

 ```
     head -> [Node *] <--> [Node *] <--> [Node *] <--> [Node *] <--> [Node *] <- tail